GET NEW RECIPES IN YOUR INBOX →

 • 1 teaspoon fish sauce

-• 2 tablespoon Shao xing wine, (or dry sherry or skip)
+• 2 tablespoons Shao xing wine, (or dry sherry or skip)

 • 3 scallions, (cut into thin strips, white and light green parts for stir fry, green part as a topping)